Happy Flag Day!

 How to display a U.S. Flag:

-- According to the U.S. Department of Veterans Affairs, the flag can be displayed at all times so long as the flag has a light on it when it’s dark outside.
+- According to the U.S. Department of Veterans Affairs, the flag can be displayed so long as the flag has a light on it when it’s dark outside.

-- It can often be displayed, but especially on national and state holidays and during special occasions.
+- It can often be displayed, especially on national and state holidays and special occasions.

 - Flags should be on or near the main building of public institutions, schools during school days, and polling places on election days.